No description

 Decentralise the operational responsibility for social media.
 Enable a more robust market of hosting providers, by making it easy to migrate operations and data to different providers.

 Note that Fediversity is not about self-hosting.
 There already exist solutions for self-hosting, but they're not suitable for what we're trying to do.
-The ones we're aware of require substantial technical knowledge and time commitment by operators, especially for scaling to thousands of users.
+The ones we're aware of require substantial technical knowledge and time commitment by system-operators, especially for scaling to thousands of users.
 Not everyone has the expertise and time to run their own server.

 Status: in development